 Backbone size.
 Figure 7 compares virtual backbone size in 2-CDS (the left graph) and 3-CDS (the right graph) construction. k-Gossip usually produces the largest backbone.
-This is because we use a fixed p_k in the simulation, which selects np_k nodes on average.
-That is, the backbone size increases in the same speed of n.
-Using a variable p_k in k-Gossip is possible, but requires global information and experiment data to determine a perfect values of p_k for each network situation.
+This is because we use a fixed $p_k$ in the simulation, which selects $np_k$ nodes on average.
+That is, the backbone size increases with the node number n.
+Using a variable $p_k$ in k-Gossip is possible, but requires global information and experiment data to determine a perfect value of $p_k$ for each network configuration.
 The first requirement incurs extra runtime overhead, and the second increases the preparation cost.

-The other three algorithms have a relatively small backbone size, which increases very slowly as n increases.
+The other three algorithms have relatively small backbone sizes, which increases slightly as n increases.
 Among them, k-Coverage has the best performance in dense networks, CBCC-II produces the smallest backbone in sparse networks, and CBCC-I has the worst performance in all scenarios.
 Since CBCC-II can merely maintain a k-CDS in sparse networks, k-Coverage is actually the best choice in terms of virtual backbone size.
 Our explanations to this phenomenon are: First, all coverage condition-based schemes seems to have probabilistic upper bound in dense networks (even though we cannot prove it for k-Coverage).
 Therefore, we will not see a proportional increase of the backbone size as in k-Gossip.
 Second, maintaining k separate 1-CDS's incurs higher redundancy than preserving a single k-CDS, which results in more backbone nodes in the color-based schemes.

-Simulation results can be summarized as follows
+Simulation results can be summarized as follows:

-- 1. k-Gossip has the lowest overhead and high success ratio in dense networks, but it also has serious problems.
-When a fixed p_k is used, it has a low success ratio in sparse networks and a large backbone size in dense networks. - 2. k-Coverage guarantees 100% success ratio and selects a smallest backbone in most scenarios.
+- 1. k-Gossip has the lowest overhead and high success ratio in dense networks, but also has serious problems.
+When a fixed $p_k$ is used, it has a low success ratio in sparse networks and a large backbone size in dense networks. - 2. k-Coverage guarantees 100% success ratio and selects a smallest backbone in most scenarios.
 Its only weakness is the relatively complicated algorithm and high computation cost.